lucasmantoani/Sputnik/README.md

 # Sputnik
-Program that frequently check if a server is down or unreachable
+A range of programs that are used to check client-server or server-server connection.